bungle/lua-resty-route/README.md

 Only one of these is called per event.

-It is possible that we will add other handlers in a future we you could hook on.
+It is possible that we will add other handlers in a future where you could hook on.

 ## Roadmap